ShishiraB/FundVerse/README.md

 ## Acknowledgments

-Iwould like to thank the open-source community for their invaluable contributions and inspiration.
+I would like to thank the open-source community for their invaluable contributions and inspiration.